IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This is a supplement to the IHE IT Infrastructure Technical Framework V17.0.
 Each supplement undergoes a process of public comment and trial implementation before being incorporated into the volumes of the Technical Frameworks.

-This supplement is published on March xx, 2021 for trial implementation and may be avaialble for testing at subsequent IHE Connectathons.
+This supplement is published on March 19, 2021 for trial implementation and may be available for testing at subsequent IHE Connectathons.
 The supplement may be amended based on the results of testing.
 Following successful testing it will be incorporated into the IT Infrastructure Technical Framework.
 Comments are invited and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/ITI.IUA/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=).

 This supplement describes changes to the existing technical framework documents.